 - Ensuring that exposed terminals or connectors are protected with non-conductive caps, non-conductive tape or by other appropriate means

-For more information about traveling safely with batteries, go to the FAA's website.
+Learn more about traveling safely with batteries on the FAA's PackSafe page.

 Notice regarding lost, damaged or destroyed assistive devices

-In the case of a lost, damaged or destroyed wheelchair or other assistive device, the customer must provide documentary proof of the loss such as the baggage incident report number, your itinerary, baggage tag, evidence of purchase, model, serial number and type of the wheelchair or other assistive device, and any other information that may be requested to process a claim for damages.
-If you plan to submit a claim, please file a report at the airport immediately upon arrival of your flight.
-If that's not possible, contact the United Airlines Assistive Device Desk at 1-866-261-2395 (toll free within the U.S. and Canada) or 281-553-2395 (worldwide) or email AssistedDevice@united.com within seven calendar days of arrival for international flights, and within 24 hours of arrival for domestic flights.
+In the case of a lost, damaged or destroyed wheelchair or other assistive device, you must provide documentary proof of the loss such as the baggage incident report number, your itinerary, baggage tag, evidence of purchase, model, serial number and type of the wheelchair or other assistive device, and any other information that may be requested to process a claim for damages.
+If you plan to submit a claim, please file a report at the airport immediately after your flight lands.
+If that's not possible, contact the United Airlines Assistive Device Desk at 1-866-261-2395 (toll free within the U.S. and Canada) or 281-553-2395 (worldwide) or email AssistedDevice@united.com within 24 hours of arrival for domestic flights, and within seven days of arrival for international flights.
 In the event of failure to comply with these timeframes, no action shall lie against United.
-Please see Rule 28 of United's Contract of Carriage for additional domestic claim reporting requirements.
+Please see Rule 28 of United's Contract of Carriage for additional claim reporting requirements.

-If the wheelchair or other assistive device can be returned to the passenger in the condition in which it was received by making reasonable repairs, United may, in its sole discretion make the repairs.
-United has the right to inspect and document any pre-existing damage prior to acceptance of wheelchairs or other assistive devices as checked baggage.
-All claims for the destruction, loss, damage or delay of assistive devices in connection with international transportation is subject to the terms, limitations and defenses set forth in the Warsaw Convention and the Montreal Convention, whichever may apply.
-All claims for the destruction, loss, damage or delay of assistive devices are also subject to any limitation or defense recognized by a court with proper jurisdiction over a claim.
+If your wheelchair or other assistive device can be returned to you in the condition in which it was received by making reasonable repairs, United may, in its sole discretion, make the repairs.
+United has the right to inspect and document any pre-existing damage prior to accepting wheelchairs or other assistive devices as checked baggage.
+All claims for the destruction, loss, damage or delay of a wheelchair or other assistive device are also subject to any limitation or defense recognized by a court with proper jurisdiction over a claim.
 With respect to transportation wholly within the United States and carriage to/from Canada only, carrier baggage liability limits do not apply to claims for loss, damage or delay concerning wheelchairs or other assistive devices.
 The notice and claim requirements, however, do apply.